 The primary responsibility for ensuring adherence to behavioral integrity standards rests with students and instructors.
 Any infraction that comes to the attention of any member of the WSU community should be brought to the attention of the instructor of the course to which it pertains.
 Students are expected to demonstrate and maintain the following standards of behavioral integrity in relation to professional activities:

 • Adherence to Patient Confidentiality:

 Patient confidentiality is to be maintained at all times.
-This includes not including identifiable information on student assignments.
+This includes not including identifiable information on student assignments or in Typhon case logs.

 • Professional & Appropriate Personal Behavior: